Vrbo Arbitrage: An Accounting Guide for QuickBooks

 Remitting Custom Taxes

 Some Vrbo Arbitrage operators need to receive taxes from Vrbo and remit these taxes directly to their local tax authority.
-In this case, if you’re using Bnbtally, the Taxes Collected line item found in your presets will take care of collecting these taxes.
+In this case, if you’re using Tallybreeze (formerly Bnbtally), the Taxes Collected line item found in your presets will take care of collecting these taxes.
 This means all you would need to do is pay your tax authority what’s owed to them from what has been collected.
 We’ll go over this here:

 Example

 The listing, 212 Chantilly Way, is set up on Vrbo to receive custom taxes for all reservations.
-In Bnbtally, these amounts are allocated to “24210 – Rental Liability: Vrbo Taxes Payable”.
+In Tallybreeze, these amounts are allocated to “24210 – Rental Liability: Vrbo Taxes Payable”.
 After running a balance sheet report on this listing in QuickBooks, you see that $200 is owed for transient occupancy taxes.

 First, you’ll need to send your payment to the tax authority either via bank transfer, ACH, check or other means.
 Once the transaction is posted and complete, record the outgoing transaction from the Operations Bank Account using the following entry: